aces/Loris-MRI/docs/02-Install.md

     this case, we need to specify to LORIS what would be the default visit label the project wants to use to store the electrophysiology datasets (*e.g.* V01).
- * `Name of the environment file`: name of the MRI environment file to source before running the insertion scripts; typically `environment`; used when Auto launch is turned on.
+ * `Name of the environment file`: name of the MRI environment file to source before running the insertion scripts; typically `environment`; used when Auto-launch is turned on for the pipeline.
  * `Modalities on which SNR should be calculated`: list of modalities/scan types on which to compute SNR; typically all 3D images
  * `Scan type to use as a reference for defacing (typically T1W image)`: scan type